Editor's pick — mattress review category

 Does sleeping position affect CPAP tolerance?

 Yes.
 Side sleeping with head slightly elevated typically produces the best CPAP tolerance.
-An adjustable base that elevates the head 10-15 degrees reduces pressure requirements and improves mask seal, reducing the suffocation sensation some users experience.
+An adjustable base that improves the head 10-15 degrees reduces pressure requirements and improves mask seal, reducing the suffocation sensation some users experience.